Relevant authorities

 ICS: International Citizen Service

-Danskogproever.dk is managed by SIRI and is aimed at municipalities, language centers, citizens, and companies who want to know more about Danish education and Danish tests.
+Danskogproever.dk is managed by SIRI and is aimed at municipalities, language centers, citizens, and companies who want to know more about Danish language training and tests.

 Life in Denmark

-Lifeindenmark.dk is managed by the Danish Agency for Digitalisation and is the English-language counterpart to borger.dk, which also offers more general guidance and advice for foreign newcomers.
+Lifeindenmark.dk is managed by the Danish Agency for Digitalisation and is the English-language counterpart to borger.dk.
+It also offers more general guidance and advice for foreign newcomers.

 The official guide to life in Denmark